-Susan Nassaka will assist you in setting up housing in your rural site.
+Susan Byekwaso can assist you in setting up housing in your rural site.
 We'd appreciate any feedback you have for future students.
 Hot water is rare in a lot of places, so ask ahead of time if this is important to you.
 Electricity tends to be intermittent, so be sure you have candles/flashlights.
+Housing arranged by 2-3 people may be cheaper than individual housing.
+According to previous students there are cheaper options available, feel free to do your own research.